Back to Insights

 Is Fractional HR Worth the Investment?

-• Reduced hiring costs and improved talent acquisition—better processes mean fewer bad hires
+• Reduced hiring costs — better processes mean fewer bad hires

-• Employee retention improvements saving replacement costs—replacing an employee costs 50-200% of their salary
+• Retention improvements — replacing an employee costs 50-200% of their salary

-• Strategic HR guidance supporting business growth—right people in right roles accelerates performance
+• Strategic guidance — right people in right roles accelerates growth

-• Flexible scaling without full-time commitments—pay for what you need, when you need it
+• Flexible scaling — pay for what you need, when you need it

 How to Budget for Fractional HR